-Over the course of the second quarter our cost of repo financing increased.
-Our weighted average borrowing rate for the quarter ended June 30, 2016 increased 20 basis points to 0.70% from 0.50% for the quarter ended December 31, 2015.
-While Agency repo rates declined slightly in the early part of the quarter, they reversed course and rose slightly as dealer balance sheets came under pressure as quarter end approached.
-In the final week of the quarter, uncertainty following the Brexit vote caused a spike in repo rates, although following quarter end repo rates have generally settled back to where they had been at the beginning of the second quarter.
-While large banks still dominate the repo market, non-bank firms, not subject to the same regulations as large banks, are becoming more active in providing repo financing.
-The vast majority of our outstanding repo financing is still provided by larger banks and dealers; however, in limited amounts, we have also entered into repo agreements with smaller non-bank dealers.
+While large banks still dominate the repo market, non-bank firms, not subject to the same regulations as banks, are becoming more active in providing repo financing.
+The vast majority of our outstanding repo financing is still provided by banks and bank affiliates; however, in limited amounts, we have also entered into repo agreements with non-bank dealers.
 In general, we continue to see strong appetite and competitive terms from both types of lenders.

-Our debt-to-equity ratio increased to 8.6:1 as of June 30, 2016, as compared to 8.4:1 as of December 31, 2015.
-Adjusted for unsettled security purchases and sales, our debt-to-equity ratio was 8.1:1 as of each of June 30, 2016 and December 31, 2015.
+Our debt-to-equity ratio was to 8.1:1 as of September 30, 2016 as compared to 8.6:1 as of June 30, 2016, and 8.4:1 as of December 31, 2015.
+Adjusted for unsettled security purchases and sales, our debt-to-equity ratio was 8.2:1 as of September 30, 2016 and 8.1:1 as of each of June 30, 2016 and December 31, 2015.
 Our leverage ratio may fluctuate period over period based on portfolio management decisions, market conditions, and the timing of security purchase and sale transactions.